ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

 Each request to the OG (except "/join") must have the "u" query parameter.
 The first thing, the WE will lookup the userId and then operate in "Wallet Extension" mode, after loading all addresses.

+Note that the system considers the realm of a UserId as completely independent.
+Multiple users could register the same addrss, if they somehow control the spending key.
+It shouldn't matter since they have different userIds

 ## HTTP Endpoints

 ### Create User - GET "/join"

 - Generates a key-pair.
-- Hashes the public key - this is the UserId.
+- Hashes the public key of the VK - this is the UserId.
 - Stores in the db: UserId, PrivateKey
 - Return UserId

 Note: Has to be protected against DDOS attacks.

+### Query address - Get "/query/address?u=$UserId&a=$Address"

+This endpoints responds a json of true or false if the address "a" is already registered for user "u"

 ### Authenticate address - POST "/authenticate?u=$UserId"
 JSON Fields: